smikulec/pomodoro-react-firebase/README.md

 - `npm install` - installs all the necessary npm packages
 - `npm start` - runs the app in the development mode

+## Acknowledgements

+Thanks to Iva for the help in setting up the app design.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)